apache/ignite-extensions/modules/zookeeper-ip-finder-ext/zookeeper-ip-finder/README.txt

 Depending on how you use Ignite, you can an extension using one of the following methods:

-- If you use the binary distribution, move the lib/{module-dir} to the lib directory of the Ignite distribution before starting the node.
+- If you use the binary distribution, move the libs/{module-dir} to the 'libs' directory of the Ignite distribution before starting the node.
-- Add libraries from lib/{module-dir} to the classpath of your application.
+- Add libraries from libs/{module-dir} to the classpath of your application.
 - Add a module as a Maven dependency to your project.

 The module depends on third-party libraries that use the slf4j facade for logging.